-Serdaxin is a developmental stage drug candidate for major depressive disorder. ("MDD") Rexahn completed a 300 patient Phase IIb clinical trial for MDD with Serdaxin in 2011.
-On November 4, 2011, we released the results of the clinical trial which showed Serdaxin was similar to placebo as measured by a change in the Montgomery-Asberg Depression Rating Scale ("MADRS").
-All groups showed an approximate 14 point improvement in the protocol defined primary endpoint of MADRS, and had a substantial number of patients who demonstrated a meaningful clinical improvement from baseline.
-The study showed that Serdaxin was safe and well tolerated.
-At this point, we have not made a determination of Serdaxin's future paths and are currently not allocating resources to further develop Serdaxin to treat MDD.
+Serdaxin is a developmental stage drug candidate for major depressive disorder ("MDD").Rexahn completed a 300 patient Phase IIb clinical trial of Serdaxin in MDD in 2011.
+On November 4, 2011, we released the results of the clinical trial which showed Serdaxin did not demonstrate efficacy compared to a placebo groupas measured by the Montgomery-Asberg Depression Rating Scale ("MADRS").
+At this point, we are currently not allocating resources to further develop Serdaxin to treat MDD and are looking for partners who will fund the clinical development of Serdaxin.